-The HRA should evaluate and present both the existing (current conditions) and future baselines (full build-out year, without the Project).
+The HRA should evaluate and present the existing baseline (current conditions), future baseline (full build-out year, without the Project), and future year with the Project.
 The health risks modeled under both the existing and the future baselines should reflect all applicable federal, state, and local rules and regulations.
-By evaluating health risks using both baselines, the public and City planners will have a complete understanding of the potential health impacts that would result if 47.5 acres of land is converted from residential planned community to general industrial in order to accommodate the Project.
+By evaluating health risks using both baselines, the public and City planners will have a complete understanding of the potential health impacts that would result from the Project.

-CARB appreciates the opportunity to comment on the NOP for the Project and is able to provide assistance on zero-emission technologies and emission reduction strategies, as needed.
+CARB appreciates the opportunity to comment on the NOP for the Project and can provide assistance on zero-emission technologies and emission reduction strategies, as needed.
 Please include CARB on your State Clearinghouse list of selected State agencies that will receive the DEIR as part of the comment period.
 If you have questions, please contact Stanley Armstrong, Air Pollution Specialist, at (916) 440-8242 or via email at stanley.armstrong@arb.ca.gov.